ericleib/tyle/README.md

 Tyle-Explorer is the application to open Tyle files (written in XML format).

-**Tyle-Explorer** works as a static web application (pure html/css/js), which allows to access data over simple HTTP (A file server is required -- [Example here][https://github.com/ericleib/tyle/blob/master/test/label.xml]).
+**Tyle-Explorer** works as a static web application (pure html/css/js), which allows to access data over simple HTTP (A file server is required -- [https://github.com/ericleib/tyle/blob/master/test/label.xml][Example here]).
 **Tyle-Explorer-Desktop** is an extension of Tyle-Explorer running as a standalone application.
 It is based on *Node-Webkit*, and works exactly like the web version, excepts it allows to access data over additional protocols (local, FTP, SSH).

 ## Download and run Tyle-Explorer-Desktop the quick way